 FSD is NOT Autonomous nor Driverless

-First off, none of the current Tesla driver assistance features such as Autopilot or Full Self-Driving are actually driverless.
-They require that the driver pay attention and keep hands on the wheel at all times.
+First off, the current Tesla driver assistance features such as Autopilot, Enhanced Autopilot or Full Self-Driving are not actually driverless.
+They require that the driver always pay attention and keep their hands on the wheel.
 This is especially important since the system may at times make sudden lane adjustments that are not anticipated so hands on the wheel to detect and correct these movements is critical.

 Autosteer – Excellent but Not Autonomous

 First off, the good news.
 On the freeway, and even city streets, Tesla’s dynamic cruise control, lane centering (Autosteer), traffic control handling, and automated lane changes are far beyond what other cars with autopilot offer.
 With the new visualizations and Autopilot improvements released in 2019, closed-access freeway driving is very close to the Tesla Autonomy Day driving demo, especially if you have the Full Self-Driving package with Hardware 3.
 That said there are still too many rough edges where a human still needs to pay attention, including lane changes, merges, construction zones, and sudden stationary objects appearing in the road (see Autopilot Crashes and Causes).

-The Navigate on Autopilot feature included with the Full Self-Driving option allows drivers to navigate from one point to another, fully autonomously with driver supervision, as long as the route is closed-access (i.e. no cross traffic), such as freeways.
+The Navigate on Autopilot feature included with the Full Self-Driving option allows drivers to navigate from one point to another, fully autonomously with driver supervision.
 It will navigate freeway interchanges and automatically exit the freeway as well.

 City Driving – Tesla’s Big Challenge